Thursday, August 10, 2017

 Honorable Mention to the St. Louis Boys of 1950.
 Of the 11 players of the U.S. team that upset England at the 1950 World Cup, 5 were from St. Louis: Goalkeeper Frank Borghi, right back Harry Keough, center-half Charlie Colombo, outside right Frank "Pee Wee" Wallace and inside right Gino Pariani.

-(Left back Joe Maca was born in Belgium, while center forward Joe Gaetjens was born in Haiti, but both grew up in New York.
-Midfielder Ed McIlvenny was from Scotland, but living in Philadelphia.
-Left half Walter Bahr, the last survivor, was from Philadelphia.
-Inside left John Souza and outside left Ed Souza were from Fall River, Massachusetts, although they were not closely related.)
+Left back Joe Maca was born in Belgium, while center forward Joe Gaetjens was born in Haiti, but both grew up in New York.
+Midfielder Ed McIlvenny was from Scotland, but living in Philadelphia at the time, and was, under the rules in place, allowed to play for the U.S. Left half Walter Bahr, the last survivor, was from Philadelphia.
+Inside left John Souza and outside left Ed Souza were from Fall River, Massachusetts, although they were not closely related.

 Honorable Mention to Becky Sauerbrunn and Lori Chalupny of St. Louis, both members of the U.S. team that won the 2015 Women's World Cup.

 Honorable Mention to James "Cool Papa" Bell of St. Louis.
 A good pitcher who was converted into a good center fielder, he was believed to be the fastest player in Negro League history.
-Satchel Paige said Cool Papa was so fast (How fast was he?), he "could get out of bed, turn out the light, and be back under the covers before the room got dark."
+Cool Papa was so fast!
+(How fast was he?)
+Satchel Paige said he was so fast, he "could get out of bed, turn out the light, and be back under the covers before the room got dark."